Daluka

-Daluka is the name of a legendary queen of Egypt who ruled before the Great Flood according to medieval Coptic and Islamic folklore.
+Daluka, also known as Dalukah or Daluka bint Zaba (Arabic: دلوكة بنت زباء), was the queen of Egypt who ruled after the Exodus according to medieval Coptic and Islamic folklore.
 She was part of the so-called "Soleyman dynasty", which also included Surid Ibn Salhouk, a king who was once believed to have built the Great Pyramid of Giza.

-She was sometimes called Zulaikha.
+Arab sources like Ibn Abd al-Hakam and others mention that she ruled Egypt after most men of Egypt died in the Exodus, and that she succeeded the Amalekite king Al-Walid ibn Mus'ab who the Egyptians at the time used to call "Talma ibn Qumus".

 Background

 Egyptian and Arab traditions

 According to a history of the Arab conquest of Egypt written by Ibn Abd al-Hakam (801-871), Daluka was said to be the builder of the Lighthouse of Alexandria, although the famous Cleopatra was sometimes considered to be the builder instead.
-Daluka's name was often used synonymously with that of Cleopatra in medieval Arabic texts.
+Daluka's name was often used synonymously with that of Cleopatra or Nitocris in medieval Arabic texts.
 Both Daluka and Cleopatra were believed to have built a wall around Egypt to protect it from invasion.
-This wall was called "Hait-el-Agouz" and a channel was dug behind it.
-Dalukah was also said to have built a nilometer at Memphis and at least one pyramid in Egypt.
+This wall was called "Ha'it-el-Agouz" (Wall of the Old Woman) and extended from Aswan in the south to al-Arish in the north and a channel was dug behind it.
+She placed guard posts and garrisons every three miles, and between them small guard posts every mile.
+She placed men in every guard post, assigned them provisions, and ordered them to guard their land by night and day.
+She ordered the men of the guard posts to use bells.
+If one of them saw an enemy creeping toward Egypt, or sensed approaching danger, they would strike their bells, and the news would pass from post to post, from tower to tower, through a connected chain of sounds, until news of the invasion reached the heart of Egypt, to the city of Memphis, “in one hour,” and everyone would prepare to face the enemy.
+Daluka was also said to have built a nilometer at Memphis and at least one pyramid in Egypt.

+Arab Sources, like al-Abbasi al-Safadi (died in 717 A.H.) in Page 56 of his book "The Recreation of the Owner and the Owned", mentions that Daluka adopted “the barabi and images” in Egypt and perfected the instruments of magic.
+The "barabi" are the temples or strange buildings she built in the city of Memphis, with four doors in its four directions, and she decorated their walls with strange and wondrous images.
+In them she drew images of men, horses, mules, donkeys, ships, and boats; she depicted whoever came from every direction and their mounts, whether camels or horses; and she also depicted whoever came by sea in boats from the sea of the Maghreb and Syria.